 There is always a root..

 It’s vital to know your triggers if you want to heal.
 But figuring those can take a long inward journey to the most subtle and seemingly minor experiences, small things can have a big impact, remember this.
-Often the foundations are created in our childhood or early life’s experiences and it can help to analyze what you focus on most when you feel a binge attack boiling to the surface.
+Often the foundations are created in our childhood or early life’s experiences, it’s helpful to analyze what you focus on most when you feel a binge attack boiling to the surface.
 Nonetheless, those who struggle with an eating disorder often have a profound awareness of the self, so the power to practice psychoanalysis onto yourself, is already there.
-To some, another who struggles with an eating disorder may be soothing and helpful on the journey to healing, but for others it can be a real challenge to know someone who also suffers as you may trigger each other, resulting in feeling like you’re competing with one another.
+To some, fellow sufferes may be a motivation on the journey to healing, but for others it can be a real challenge to know someone who also battles an E.D, as you may trigger each other, resulting in feeling like you’re competing with one another.
 Avoid this at any cost, even if it means to let go of a good friend, your overall health is priority.
-A real friend will understand your decisions and will love you regardless, a fake friend won’t and in the end who needs a fake friend anyway? cut the crap!
+A real friend will understand your decisions and will love you regardless, a shitty friend won’t and in the end who needs an incomprehensible friend anyway? cut the crap!

 Possible triggers :